ConnectBox/connectbox-pi/docs/administration.md

 - username: admin
 - password: connectbox

-1. _Recommended_: Change the password for the Adminsitration Area.
+1. _Recommended_: Change the password for the Administration area.
 Go to the Configure Menu and select Password.
 Enter a new password and press submit.
 When you next try to change the system, you will be prompted to login again.
 Use the new password when that happens.
 1. _Optional_: Change the name of the system (Configure -> System).
 This only appears in the location bar of the browser.
 If you change this, you will need to login again __Check if the redirect works immediately__
 1. _Optional_: Change the name of the wireless network.
 (Configure -> SSID).
-When you do this, you will be disconnected from the wireless network and will need to localte and join the newly named wireless network
+When you do this, you will be disconnected from the wireless network and will need to locate and join the newly named wireless network
 1. _Optional_: Change the WiFi channel.
 (Configure -> Channel)

 # Content